YoushanLiu/ANCC/README.md

 	Actually, it is easily modified to convert other file formats by using the flexibilty of obspy's read function.

-2. cut daily data into predefined-segment data (scripts)
+2. Cut daily data into predefined-segment data (scripts)

    This program first merges daily data, then cut it into predefined-segment.
 Simultaneously, it resamples data at each natural sampling point.